Prudential capital controls: Pecuniary externality and market incompleteness

-Financial Amplification Effects
+Financial amplification effects

 Such a problem of excessive borrowing rooted on the pecuniary externality and market incompleteness can be much more severe when some financial amplification mechanism is present: For example, some negative shocks on the aggregate demand could lead to the real depreciation and the fall of domestic asset prices, which brings about the incipient adverse balance sheet effects that decrease the firm net worth and value of collateral.
 Consequently, the shrink of collateral value further constrains the private agents’ accesses to external borrowing through the binding borrowing constraint, which in turn results in the economy-wise spending cut and initial aggregate demand contraction is thus amplified.
 As shown in the graph depicting such a loop of effects, it is even striking that adverse shock on any step of this feedback loop could trigger this amplification of initial negative effects.
 Hence the overly large inflow of capital would potentially create a systemic risk and activate the amplification mechanism, which ultimately would generate large business cycle volatility, sudden collapse of the financial system and the economic recessions only given such a small incipient adverse shock on the feedback loop.

-Policy Interventions
+Policy interventions

 To curb the amplification mechanism, mitigating the pecuniary externality that results in the excessive risk-taking and excessive capital inflow for an open economy is the key, As proved by Greenwald and Stiglitz (1986), in the presence of pecuniary externality and market incompleteness, some policy intervention that aims to reduce the pecuniary externality problem could achieve larger social benefits while incur only small social cost.
 This justifies the role for external intervention.
 In the case of excessive external borrowing problem in the open economy, the prudential capital controls are the desired regulations that kick in to induce private agents to internalize the externality and to reduce the excessive risk-taking exposures.

-Optimal Policy Exercises
+Optimal policy exercises

 Classic textbook policy recommendation that deals with externalities includes variations of Pigouvian Tax.

-Pigouvian Taxation
+Pigouvian taxation

 Pigouvian type of taxation can be introduced to induce private agents to internalize their contributions to the systemic risk so as to improve the social welfare with only small magnitude of social cost incurred.
 In reality, the appropriate intervention does not have to be in the form of taxation.
 Restricting certain types of capital inflow or creating market to trade permits of liability issuance could be other forms of implementable policies.
 However, all the policies in a reduced form amount to take some effective Pigouvian Taxation to optimally control the capital inflow.
 It is argued that a straightforward tax on capital inflows is the best form of capital controls.